Unfortunately, cargo ships sink each year. It may only happen irregularly or not occupy much screen time on the news, but it happens.

 The legal repercussions of being found liable in a maritime accident are serious.
 For example, companies may discover settling insurance coverage for their vessels or other assets is difficult following a maritime mishap.

-Even though it's scary that so many cargo ships sink every year, there are ways to avoid these terrible events.
+Even though it's scary that so many ships sink every year, there are ways to avoid these terrible events.

-Get our free international car shipping quote today.
+Get our free quote today.

 Frequently Asked Questions